CPT-Jack-A-Castle/oscp-scripts/recon-enum/README.md

 # Reconnaissance, enumeration, information gathering
-The goal of this phase is to thoroughly understand your target and the attack surface, and to determine what the best path to exploitation is.
+The goal of this phase is to thoroughly understand your target, expand the potential attack surface, and to determine what the best path to exploitation is.

 # Passive reconnaissance
 Review openly available information without direct interaction with the target.